McKinney-Vento Homeless Assistance Act: Serving Students Experiencing Homelessness

 The Board recognizes its obligation to ensure that homeless students have access to the same educational programs and services provided to other district students.
 The Board shall make reasonable efforts to identify homeless children within the district, encourage their enrollment, and eliminate existing barriers to their attendance and education, in compliance with federal and state law and regulations.

 The Board may waive policies, procedures and administrative guidelines that create barriers for enrollment, attendance, transportation and success in school of homeless students, based on the recommendation of the Superintendent.
+The district has partnered and worked with several community organizations, such as Second Harvest, Safe Journeys, churches, businesses, County Assistance Offices, healthcare providers, and local community clubs to assist students and families.

 Every state is required to have a coordinator for the education of homeless children and youth, and every school district is required to have a liaison for homeless students.
 These individuals will assist you with the implementation of the McKinney-Vento Act.
 To find out who your state coordinator is, visit the NCHE website at www.serve.org/nche